Access and Support for HTS Experiments

 Principal investigators are required to supply a scientist to work on the HTS screen.
 This person will work with the HTS scientific staff, who will operate the robotic liquid handlers and perform all operations involving the dispensing of compounds from library plates to experimental plates.
 The HTS staff scientists will also read the plates for each experimental run, analyze the data, and provide a report to the principal investigator and his scientist leading the screening effort.

-Following the primary screen, the principal investigator can opt to cherry pick hits from the primary screen for confirmation studies with the primary assay (3 replicates per compound) and further characterization using secondary and counter screens.
+Following the primary screen, the principal investigator can opt to cherry-pick hits from the primary screen for confirmation studies with the primary assay (three replicates per compound) and further characterization using secondary and

-Results from assay optimization, mock screens, and pilot screens (if applicable) can be used in the proposal for a large genome-wide siRNA screen or a full library chemical screen (See Access to the HTS Core for Large Screening Projects).
-Once the HTS Oversight Committee approves a large screening project, the HTS Core will schedule several experimental runs (25–40 plates per day) for the screen over an 8–12 week period.
-The scientist from the principal investigator's lab will participate in screen execution while HTS scientists will dispense the library, monitor screen quality, analyze the data, and provide regular reports of screen progress.
+Results from assay optimization, mock screens, and pilot screens (if applicable) can be used in the proposal for a large genome-wide siRNA screen or a full-library chemical screen (See Access for Large Screening Projects).
+Once the Oversight Committee approves a large screening project, the HTS Resource will schedule several experimental runs (25-40 plates per day) for the screen over an eight- to 12-week period.
+The scientist from the principal investigator's lab will participate in screen execution while HTS scientists will dispense the library, monitor screen quality, analyze data, and provide regular reports of screen progress.

-For RNAi screens, the Core will provide the ordering information for commercial siRNA libraries and the investigator can order primary hits that are of interest.
-The Core can provide follow-up support (e.g. inventory management, assay execution, data analysis, etc.) for siRNA screens, if needed.
+For RNAi screens, the HTS Resource will provide the ordering information for commercial siRNA libraries and the investigator can order primary hits that are of interest.
+The HTS team can provide follow-up support (e.g., inventory management, assay execution, data analysis, etc.) for siRNA screens, if needed.

-The HTS Core participates in early pre-clinical hit-to-lead optimization with these groups as outlined in Figure 1.
-In this capacity, the HTS Core provides inventory, assay, data analysis, cheminformatics, and computational chemistry support for dose-response studies to help establish structure-activity relationships (SAR) for attractive chemical series that have been identified in chemical library screens.
+The HTS Resource participates in early pre-clinical hit-to-lead optimization with these groups as outlined in Figure 1.
+In this capacity, the HTS lab provides inventory, assay, data analysis, cheminformatics, and computational chemistry support for dose-response studies to help establish structure-activity relationships for attractive chemical series that have been identified in chemical library screens.

 Figure 1.
 Hit-to-Lead Development Cycle.
-Roles of the HTS, Chemistry, and Pharmacology Cores in their interactions with project biologists and chemists.
-The order and priority of the primary, secondary, and cell culture assays may change if the primary HTS assay is cell-based assays.
+Roles of the HTS facility, Chemistry, and Pharmacology cores in their interactions with project biologists and chemists.
+The order and priority of the primary, secondary, and cell culture assays may change if the primary HTS assay is cell-based.
 (Adapted from MacCoss, M. and T.A.
 Baillie.
 Organic Chemistry in Drug Discovery.
 Science, 2004.
 303(5665): p.
-1810–1813.)
+1810-1813.)